-What I see when I play Inspector Clouseau: snack foods, pretzel sticks, crisps, roasted peanuts, cured and smoked meats and sausages, bacon, salami, butter, cheese, canned soups, ready-broth, ready-made seasoning sauces, liquid seasoning like Maggi and spice like fondue, French fries, frozen pizzas, bread, rolls, pretzels.
+What I see when I play Inspector Clouseau: snack foods, pretzel sticks, crisps, roasted peanuts, cured and smoked meats and sausages, bacon, salami, butter, cheese, canned soups, ready-broth, ready-made seasoning sauces, liquid seasoning like Maggi and stuff like fondue, French fries, frozen pizzas, bread, rolls, and more.

 Why not oatmeal, brown rice and beans?
 Why not salads, fresh vegetables and fruits?
 I believe that when shopping people are overwhelmed by their empty stomach.